-Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing or interviewing the alleged
+• Take any action that might undermine any future investigation or disciplinary procedure, such as interviewing the alleged victim or potential witnesses, or informing or interviewing the alleged perpetrator, prior to contacting the LADO, (or without the go-ahead from police or social care if a direct referral has been made).

-- perpetrator, prior to contacting the LADO, (or without the go-ahead from police or social care if a direct referral has been made).
-The LADO will liaise with the police and/or social care as necessary, as they may want to place restrictions on the information that can be shared. - Automatically suspend or dismiss the member of staff without seeking further advice. - Inform the parents/carers of the child/ren until advised to do so by the LADO or a strategy meeting, other than in emergency situation, such as when a child has been injured and needs medical attention. - The LADO will advise on how and by whom parents/carers should be informed and will liaise with police or social care where they are or may need to be involved. - 14.7 If the initial evaluation establishes that the allegation does not involve a possible criminal offence, it is dealt with by OTR.
-In such cases, if the nature of the allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days. - 14.8 If a disciplinary hearing is required and no further investigation is necessary, the hearing should be held within 15 working days. - 14.9 Where further investigation is required to inform consideration of disciplinary action, the Chief Executive should discuss who will undertake that with the LADO. - 14.10 On receipt of the report of any disciplinary investigation, the employer should decide whether a disciplinary hearing is needed within 2 working days, and if a hearing is needed it should be held within 15 working days. - 14.11 If children's social care services have made enquiries to determine whether the child or children are in need of protection, the employer should take account of any relevant information obtained from these enquiries when considering disciplinary action. - 14.12 The fact that a member of staff, volunteer or trustee tenders his or her resignation, or ceases to provide their services, must not prevent an allegation being followed up in accordance with these procedures. - 14.13 Every effort will be made to reach a conclusion in all cases of allegations bearing on the safety or welfare of children, including any in which the person concerned refuses to co-operate with the process.
+The LADO will liaise with the police and/or social care as necessary, as they may want to place restrictions on the information that can be shared.

+- Automatically suspend or dismiss the member of staff without seeking further advice. - Inform the parents/carers of the child/ren until advised to do so by the LADO or a strategy meeting, other than in emergency situation, such as when a child has been injured and needs medical attention. - The LADO will advise on how and by whom parents/carers should be informed and will liaise with police or social care where they are or may need to be involved.

+14.7 If the initial evaluation establishes that the allegation does not involve a possible criminal offence, it is dealt with by OTR.
+In such cases, if the nature of the allegation does not require formal disciplinary action, appropriate action should be taken within 3 working days.

+14.8 If a disciplinary hearing is required and no further investigation is necessary, the hearing should be held within 15 working days.

+14.9 Where further investigation is required to inform consideration of disciplinary action, the Designated safeguarding lead should discuss who will undertake that with the LADO.

+14.10 On receipt of the report of any disciplinary investigation, the employer should decide whether a disciplinary hearing is needed within 2 working days, and if a hearing is needed it should be held within 15 working days.

+14.11 If children's social care services have made enquiries to determine whether the child or children are in need of protection, the employer should take account of any relevant information obtained from these enquiries when considering disciplinary action.

+14.12 The fact that a member of staff, volunteer or trustee tenders his or her resignation, or ceases to provide their services, must not prevent an allegation being followed up in accordance with these procedures.

+14.13 Every effort will be made to reach a conclusion in all cases of allegations bearing on the safety or welfare of children, including any in which the person concerned refuses to cooperate with the process.